aroberge/friendly-traceback-docs/docs/html/_sources/idle_repl.rst.txt

         start_console()

+Since it is almost always included with Python,
 IDLE is very often the first editor/IDE that Python beginners use.
 It comes with its own repl (also known as its "shell") which does syntax coloring.
 By default, it uses blue for anything printed normally (to stdout) and red for anything printed as part of an exception (to stderr).
-When a SyntaxError is recognized, it highlight (with red background) the location of that error.
+When a SyntaxError is recognized, the location of that error is highlighted, with red background.

 .. image:: images/idle.png
    :scale: 60 %